Generated canyon and evergreen river scene representing Idaho's South Fork Clearwater River, not an exact location photo

 South Fork Campground

-An official Forest Service recreation site directly on the Highway 14 river corridor.
+An official Forest Service recreation site directly on the Highway 14 river area.

 Johns Creek Trailhead

-A named public access node with a footbridge corridor for walk-in river scouting.
+A named public access node with a footbridge area for walk-in river scouting.

 Useful for quick flow and color checks where parking and entry are clearly safe and legal.